 The electrical resistance of conductors such as silver, copper, gold, aluminum, etc., depends upon collision process of electrons within the material.

-As the temperature increases, this electron collision process becomes faster, which results in increased resistance with the rise in temperature of the conductor.
+As the temperature expands, this electron impact process turns out to be quicker, which results in expanded opposition with the ascent in temperature of the conductor.

 The resistance of conductors generally rise with rise in temperature.
 If a conductor is having R1 resistance at t1oC and after raising the temperature, its resistance becomes R2 at t2oC.
 This rise in resistance (R2 – R1) with rise in temperature (t2 – t1) depends on following things –